Monthly Archives: July 2022

 OF DESIRE, ACCORDING TO THE FABLE OF DIONYSUS

 The parallels of this cycle with those of Typhon and the Minotaur are clear.
 Outrageous feminine desire in all three sagas leads to an irregular birth without a human male.
 Furthermore, the birth occurs either without a male at all (Juno and Typhon) or with too much male (Pasiphae and the white bull, Semele and Zeus).
 The child coming from the unnatural union is as outrageous as the ‘phrensied’ desire that led to its generation.
-The resulting children in all three cases ‘confound’ themselves with Jupiter and cause him great pain.9 In all three, there is central emphasis on sinews/labyrinth/thread — Dionysus is the god of grape vines, ivy and labyrinthine ceremonies.
+The resulting children in all three cases ‘confound’ themselves with Jupiter and cause him great pain.10 In all three, there is central emphasis on sinews/labyrinth/thread: Jupiter is deprived of his sinews, Daedalus crafts a labyrinth for the Minotaur and Ariadne threads it, Dionysus is the god of grape vines, ivy and labyrinthine ceremonies.
 All include reference to music via sinew strings, pipes and rites.
 All three lead to the death of god (Jupiter via Typhon or Dionysus via his own “phrensy”) or to the death of the obligatory divine rites (in the cases of both Minos and the Minotaur).
-The central matter of all the cycles concerns extreme disorder and the question of its relation to the order of the cosmos.10
+The central matter of all the cycles concerns extreme disorder and the question of its relation to the order of the cosmos.11

-McLuhan concludes Typhon — just as he will conclude the Gutenberg Galaxy11 more than a decade later — with the same extended quotation from Pope’s 1725 Dunciad:
+McLuhan concludes Typhon — just as he will conclude the Gutenberg Galaxy12 more than a decade later — with the same extended quotation from Pope’s 1725 Dunciad:

 She comes! she comes! the sable Throne behold